DataDog/documentation/content/en/synthetics/browser_tests/test_results.md

 ### Core Web Vitals

 [Google's Core Web Vitals][1] are a set of three metrics designed to monitor a site's user experience.
 These metrics focus on giving you a view of load performance, interactivity, and visual stability.
-Each metric comes with guidance on the range of values that translate to good user experience.
+Each metric comes with guidance on the range of values that translate to a good user experience.

-Synthetic monitoring include the two available lab metrics: [Largest Contentful Paint][2] and [Cumulative Layout Shift][3].
+Synthetic monitoring includes two available lab metrics: [Largest Contentful Paint][2] and [Cumulative Layout Shift][3].

 [First Input Delay][4] is available when using Real User Monitoring where real user or field data is available.